I’ve been getting questions about how to maintain your sales over time.

 Mention a key benefit or feature that sets you apart from the competition.
 For example, you can say that your product is 100% BPA-free or scratch-resistant.

 Be sure that your title is 200 characters or less or it may be suppressed.
+Amazon now recommends no more than 80 characters for your title.
 However, depending on your product category, it may be less so be sure to check your category’s guidelines.

-After your product photos and title, your product features are the next things that customers see.
+After your product photos and title, your product features (bullet points) are the next things that customers see.

-Keep the bullets relatively short.
-2 to 3 lines for each bullet is a good length since it makes easy to read.
+Keep the product features relatively short. two to three lines for each bullet is a good length since it makes it easy to read.

 Amazon gives you 2000 characters to work with so take full advantage of it.